 Journey map and understand what that would look like from the customer’s perspective.
 You will start to see how your organization is aligned in each stage of the journey to support that journey and those emotional points in that journey or those critical moments of truth.

 This is where this concept of agility is what I think is so empowering and why I employ it with my customers and why I think it’s so powerful is that mapping these things out.

 Maybe you don’t get it right, but if you start to have this concept of closed-loop feedback, where you’re reading and understanding the customer more and more, then you can start to make that continuous improvement and really create that agile business model that keeps getting honed and refined as you learn more about it.

 You don’t have to have it right and perfect at the beginning.
-You might have it completely wrong, but if you map something out and you start to observe it and validate whether things are right or wrong and start to use customer feedback to inform how you should tweak operations.
+You might have it completely wrong, but if you map something out, you start to observe it and validate whether things are right or wrong and start to use customer feedback to inform how you should tweak operations.

-Alternatively, what you’ve got in place to provide better customer experience, that’s where you’re going to optimize that approach, and it should continually be dynamic forever.
+Alternatively, what you’ve got in place to provide a better customer experience, that’s where you’re going to optimize that approach, and it should continually be dynamic forever.